Gary Barnidge: Cleveland Browns

-Career statistics
+NFL statistics

 Personal life

 In 2011, Barnidge, along with friend and Louisville Cardinal teammate Breno Giacomini, then of the Seattle Seahawks, started a not-for-profit organization called American Football without Barriers.
 The organization hosted its first camp in China in March 2013.

 Barnidge has appeared on two episodes of Total Divas, an E! reality television show about female WWE wrestlers showcasing their personal and professional lives, while in and out of the ring.
 During season 3 of Total Divas, he went on dates with former WWE superstars Rosa Mendes and Summer Rae.
 He also appeared on an episode of Impact Wrestling in 2017, assisting fellow NFL player DeAngelo Williams.
 Barnidge also competed with Williams on The Amazing Race 32 and finished in fourth place.